rummuer/Rapid/readme.md

 ### Solution 3 - StakingFarm3.sol

-This solution is similar to previous solution but add a function which allows the users to withdraw their staking tokens before the staking period ends.
+This solution is similar to the previous solution but has an additional function which allows the users to withdraw their staking tokens before the staking period ends.
 The rewards are only calculated for the staking peroid.

 ### Output screens
 ![Farm1](outputs/Farm3.png)